1689 – William and Mary, daughter of James II, are proclaimed king and queen jointly.

 1996 – British Prime Minister, John Major, met Ian Paisley, leader of the Democratic Unionist Party, for talks at Downing Street, London.

 1998 – It is announced that Irish Embassy staff in Riyadh and Tel Aviv, the Saudi and Israeli capitals, are being kitted out with special suits to protect them against nuclear, biological or chemical weapons.

 1998 – Ireland’s electricity industry, one of the last bastions of the closed market, takes a historic step towards open competition when Enterprise Minister Mary O’Rourke inspects the site of a Finnish-owned peat-fuelled generating station in Offaly.

-1998 – John Cowley was one of the most recognized actors in Ireland in the 60s and 70s due to his role in the RTÉ drama The Riordans where he played farmer Tom Riordan.
-Cowley played minor roles in numerous other productions including The Field and The Avengers
+1998 – Death of actor, John Cowley.
+He was one of the most recognised actors in Ireland in the 60s and 70s due to his role in the RTÉ drama The Riordans, best known for his role as, Tom Riordan.
+Cowley played minor roles in numerous other productions including The Field and The Avengers.

 2001 – Kosovar refugees living in Tralee and Waterford celebrate their right to become Irish citizens, almost two years after they first arrived in Ireland.
 A total of 140 Kosovar refugees, displaced as a result of an ethnic war in their homeland, are to be allowed live in Ireland permanently on humanitarian grounds.

 2002 – It is announced that John Rocha is to become the first Irish designer to receive a CBE award for his long-standing contribution to the fashion industry.